aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/100-construct-testing/1000-assertion-test.md

 it is created with the two environment variables `DOWNSTREAM_FUNCTION_NAME` & `HITS_TABLE_NAME`.

 Add another test below the DynamoDB test.
 If you remember, when we created the lambda function the environment variable values were references to other constructs.

 {{<highlight ts "hl_lines=6-7">}}
 this.handler = new lambda.Function(this, 'HitCounterHandler', {
   runtime: lambda.Runtime.NODEJS_14_X,
   handler: 'hitcounter.handler',
-  code: lambda.Code.from_asset('lambda'),
+  code: lambda.Code.fromAsset('lambda'),
   environment: {
     DOWNSTREAM_FUNCTION_NAME: props.downstream.functionName,
     HITS_TABLE_NAME: table.tableName